alankhoangfr/monopolyJava/README.md

 The overall game needs to initalise how many players and their names.

 ### Running Rounds
 The game will run 1000 rounds.
-Each round consist of going through all the players
+Each round consist of going through all the players until either 1000 rounds are completed or there is one player left in the game.

 ### Players Action